remziyesahin/Reading-Is-Good/README.md

 ```

 ## Technical
-I developed it using Java with Spring Boot.
+* I developed it using Java with Spring Boot.
-I used Swagger UI to generate documentation for Restful API.
+* I used Swagger UI to generate documentation for Restful API.
-I used Hexagonal Architecture(Port and Adapter)
+* I used Hexagonal Architecture(Port and Adapter)
+* I used Global Exception Handler using Controller Advice for validation
+* Analyzed with Sonar Lint for code smell, unused methods, imports TODO vs ..
+* Added Postman collection